yousef2002307/GetPayInTask/README.md

 - **Automated Cleanup**: A scheduled task runs every **5 seconds** to identify expired holds.
 - **High-Performance Queueing**: Uses **Redis queues** with a **chunking strategy** (processing 100 records at a time) to dispatch individual deletion jobs.
 This ensures scalable, parallel processing of expired holds without memory leaks.
 - **Idempotent Webhooks**: Secure payment webhook handling (`POST /api/payments/webhook`) using **Redis-based locking and caching** to ensure that each payment event is processed exactly once, preventing duplicate transactions.
+- **Smart Caching**: Implemented **Cache-Aside pattern** for product data using Redis.
+Product details are cached to reduce database load, and the cache is automatically invalidated whenever stock changes (e.g., when a hold is created or released).

 ## What This Project Is About